 A recent National Research Council Report found that the AIDS epidemic has not spread to the general population in America at the rate predicted by many experts.
-HIV infection and AIDS is still largely confined to male homosexuals, intravenous drug users, those receiving many blood transfusions, and very malnourished, usually very poor people in places such as Africa.
+HIV infection and AIDS is still largely confined to those in non-traditional relationships, intravenous drug users, those receiving many blood transfusions, and very malnourished, usually very poor people in places such as Africa.
 These people are clearly more susceptible to AIDS than others.

 Prevention.
 Health authorities continue to say that condoms permit safe sex.
 However, condoms have a failure rate of about 14%.
 To say a condom is safe is about like saying that a gun with only one bullet in it is safe to play with, and even point at your friends and pull the trigger.

 The only prevention for HIV and AIDS is to avoid the high-risk behaviors that are associated with this disease.
-This includes IV drug use, too many medical drugs, and male homosexuality.
+This includes IV drug use, too many medical drugs, and non-traditional relationships.